NYOG proudly announces the publication of a new textbook by Dr. Sperling.

 - OSSICULAR CHAIN RECONSTRUCTION

-NYOG’s Hearing & Balance Center provides specialized care for the evaluation, prevention and treatment of hearing loss and related conditions in the greater New York region.
+The NY Otolaryngology Group Hearing & Balance Center provides diagnosis, prevention advice, care, and specialized hearing loss treatment.
 Dr. Sperling and his team have expertise is in treating and diagnosing Otitis Media, Otosclerosis, Conductive Hearing Loss, Cholesteatoma, Meniere’s Disease, Sudden Hearing Loss and Autoimmune Inner Ear Disease.

 OTITIS MEDIA (EAR INFECTIONS)